maiziezhoulab/FocalSV/README.md

 #### Required Parameters:
 - **--input_dir/-i**: FocalSV-target large indel call output folder
 - **--bam_file/-bam**: The input BAM file.
-- **--excel_file/-excel**: an Excel file that includes the ground truth SV (only for HCC1395)
 - **--bed_file/-bed**: a bed file with interested target region.
-After each region, there should be SV type.
-For example, a row in the bed file can be "chr1 1000 5000 TRA", "chr2 1000 5000 INV", or "chr3 1000 5000 DUP"
+For DUP, each row is `chrom    start    end    DUP`.
+For INV, each row is `chrom    start    end    INV`.
+For TRA, each row is `chrom1    start1    end1    chrom2    start2    end2    TRA`, where chrom1, start1, and end1 define the rough location for one breakend, chrom2, start2, and end2 define the rough location for the other breakend.
 - **--data_type/-d**: Type of sequencing data (HIFI, CLR, ONT).
 - **--ref_file/-r**: Reference FASTA file.
 - **--out_dir/-o**: Output directory to store results.